What makes nonholonomic integrators work?: Nonholonomically coupled systems

 \subsection{Examples}

 Here we give several examples of nonholonomic systems of the form presented in \autoref{sec:quadpot}.
 The standard form of these problems are used in the literature as test problems for nonholonomic integrators.
-We also suggest new modifications of the standard systems, constructed so that they fail to be \emph{reversible integrable} (as detailed in \autoref{sec:reversibility}).
-In \autoref{sec:numerical_examples} we shall see that these modified nonholonomic systems confirm the principal thesis in our paper: the excellent behavior of nonholonomic integrators is solely due to reversible integrability of the underlying reduced system~\eqref{eq:reduced}.
+We also suggest new modifications of the standard systems, constructed so that they fail to be reversible integrable (as detailed in \autoref{sec:reversibility}).

-A summary of the problems in this section in terms symbols in \autoref{sec:nonholcoupled} is given in \autoref{tab:summary}.
+A summary of the problems in this section in terms of the symbols in \autoref{sec:nonholcoupled} is given in \autoref{tab:summary}.